 Virginia's 11th district is home to some of the nation's most successful technology firms.
 From his private sector experience, Congressman Connolly knows firsthand the positive impact the technology sector has on our regional and national economy.
 He believes a strong and innovative technology agenda will be critical to ensuring America maintains our global competitiveness.

 As a senior member of the House Oversight and Reform Committee, and as Chairman of the Subcommittee Government Operations, Congressman Connolly is directly engaged in federal information technology policy, federal contracting, and improving cyber security across the federal government.
 Congressman Connolly serves as the Co-Chair of the Government Efficiency Caucus, Smart Contracting Caucus, and Cloud Computing Caucus, bipartisan groups that work together to facilitate partnerships between federal agencies, government contracts, and the high-tech industry.

-Congressman Connolly is the author of landmark bipartisan IT reform legislation known as the Federal Information Technology Acquisition and Reform Act (FITARA) and worked successfully to pass and enact the FITARA Enhancement Act, which will increase transparency of federal agency IT acquisitions.
-The government spends roughly $80 billion on IT products and services; however, much of it is spent maintaining aging legacy systems.
-Congressman Connolly's bipartisan legislation would help move us towards new IT systems by streamlining the technology procurement process and empowering CIOs within federal agencies, consolidating data centers, and identifying additional technology savings.
-Congressman Connolly has held a series of hearings and has devised a biannual scorecard to measure each agency’s progress implementing the various components of FITARA.
+Congressman Connolly is the author of landmark bipartisan Information Technology (IT) reform legislation known as the Federal Information Technology Acquisition and Reform Act (FITARA) and worked successfully to pass and enact the FITARA Enhancement Act, which will increase transparency of federal agency IT acquisitions.